 The new facility will be constructed by Lessor, at its expense, in accordance with agreed upon specifications and plans determined as set forth in the Lease Agreement.
-Due to our involvement in the construction of the facility, as the deemed general contractor, pursuant to ASC 840, we are required to capitalize during the construction period the cash and non-cash assets contributed by Lessor for the construction as property, plant and equipment on our consolidated balance sheets, with an offsetting liability for the same amount payable to Lessor.
-We recorded an asset related to the facility lease obligation included in property, plant and equipment of \$2.8 million during the three months ended September 30, 2015.
-The facility lease obligation included in "Other long-term liabilities" on our consolidated balance sheet was \$2.8 million as of September 30, 2015.
+Due to our involvement in the construction of the facility, as the deemed general contractor, pursuant to ASC 840, we are required to capitalize during the construction period the cash and non-cash assets, with the exception of the land which is not capitalized, contributed by Lessor for the construction as property, plant and equipment on our consolidated balance sheets with an offsetting liability for the same amount payable to Lessor.
+We recorded an asset related to the facility lease obligation included in property, plant and equipment of \$8.1 million as of December 31, 2015.
+The facility lease obligation included in "Other long-term liabilities" on our consolidated balance sheet was \$8.1 million as of December 31, 2015.
 There were no such amounts recorded at June 30, 2015.
-As of

-September 30, 2015 and June 30, 2015, respectively, we had recorded \$1.1 million and \$0.3 million in "Other receivables" included in "Accounts and notes receivable, net" on our consolidated balance sheets representing costs we incurred associated with the new facility in Northlake, Texas that are expected to be reimbursed by Lessor under the Lease Agreement.
+As of December 31, 2015 and June 30, 2015, respectively, we had recorded \$0 and \$0.3 million in "Other receivables" included in "Accounts and notes receivable, net" on our consolidated balance sheets representing costs we incurred associated with the new facility.

 A portion of the lease arrangement is allocated to land for which we will record rent expense during the construction period.
 The expense associated with the land is determined using the fair value of the leased land at construction commencement and our incremental borrowing rate, and is recognized on a straight-line basis.
 Once rent payments commence under the Lease Agreement, all amounts in excess of land rent expense will be recorded as a debt-service payment and recognized as interest expense and a reduction of the financing obligation.
-Rent expense for the facility lease obligation included in our consolidated statements of operations in the three months ended September 30, 2015 and 2014 was \$0.1 million and \$0, respectively.
+Rent expense for the facility lease obligation included in our consolidated statements of operations in the three and six months ended December 31, 2015 was \$74,000 and \$0.1 million, respectively.
+There was no comparable rent expense in the three and six months ended December 31, 2014.